Boston nonprofit organizers charged with defrauding city - NewsBreak

 Boston nonprofit organizers charged with defrauding city

-A couple who run a nonprofit aimed at reducing violence in Boston, already charged with using the organization as their own personal bank , now face allegations that they misused COVID-19 relief funds, federal prosecutors said.
+BOSTON (AP) — A couple who run a nonprofit aimed at reducing violence in Boston, already charged with using the organization as their own personal bank, now face allegations that they misused COVID-19 relief funds, federal prosecutors said.

 Monica Cannon-Grant, 42, who founded Violence in Boston Inc., and Clark Grant, 39, were charged on Thursday in a superseding indictment with misusing funds received from the city of Boston and lying about their income in order to receive assistance intended for residents struggling to pay their rent.